How to Become a Registered Nurse (RN)

 A certified nursing assistant, or CNA, helps patients with activities of daily living and other healthcare needs under the direct supervision of a registered nurse (RN) or licensed practical nurse (LPN).
 CNA’s are also commonly referred to as a nursing assistants, patient care assistants (PCA), or nurse aides.

 This is a good option for individuals that need to work during school, want to get healthcare experience for their application (some nursing programs make having your CNA a requirement), or determine which aspect of nursing is the best fit.

 Education: State-approved education program that includes both instruction on the principles of nursing and supervised clinical work.

 An LPN is responsible for providing patients with essential care, which includes helping them to eat, dress, bathe, etc. They also assist registered nurses and doctors in keeping detailed records, maintaining clear communication between the entire care team, and working with patients and their families.

 This degree is good for individuals that were waitlisted to a nursing program, did not get into an accredited nursing program, need to work throughout nursing school, or do not have the ability to pay for a nursing program.

-An Associate Degree in Nursing, or ADN, is a one of the two main types of registered nurse programs, the other being a Bachelor's of Science in Nursing.
+An Associate Degree in Nursing, or ADN, is one of the two main types of registered nurse programs, the other being a Bachelor of Science in Nursing.
 There are a number of differences between the two programs.
 Here's what you need to know about earning your ADN.

 Some of the primary reasons aspiring nurses choose an ADN program are: